T-LES/alx-system_engineering-devops/0x00-shell_basics/README.md

 exist in the parent of the working directory or were newer than the versions in the parent of the working directory

+Script in 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u